 Speech, Language, and Hearing Sciences, Minor

-A speech, language and hearing sciences minor at Saint Louis University is an introduction to speech-language pathology and audiology.
+The speech, language and hearing sciences minor at Saint Louis University is an introduction to speech-language pathology and audiology.

-The minor is most helpful to students interested in a health care or educational setting, including those majoring in physical therapy, occupational therapy, education and special education.
+A minor in speech, language and hearing sciences is most helpful to students interested in working in health care or educational settings, including those majoring in physical therapy, occupational therapy, education or special education.
 Students must complete a minimum of 17 credits to complete the speech, language and hearing sciences minor.

 SLU students minoring in speech, language and hearing sciences take the following courses.